aichemydev/selenium-python-examples/README.md

 Selenium Python example tests

-The Test Gold Product allows you to submit a python selenium test script.
+The Wring Product allows you to submit a python selenium test script.

 It learns from an old selenium script run
 Make code changes to the site